Nonreciprocity of hydrodynamic electron transport in noncentrosymmetric conductors

 where $V$ is the voltage bias, and the nonlinear part of the conductance, $G_2$, has a nonreciprocal (odd in the TRS-breaking perturbation) part.
 Nonreciprocity of nonlinear electron transport was the subject of extensive research in the context of mesoscopic systems in the disorder-dominated Drude regime~\cite{Spivak:PRL2004,Sanchez:PRL2004,Polianski:PRL2006,Tsvelik:PRL2006,Deyo:PRB2006}, with experiments on quantum dots, carbon nanotubes, and quantum wires~\cite{Linke:PRL2004,Cobden:PRL2005,Gossard:PRL2006,Marcus:PRL2006,Polianski:PRB2007}.
 In superconducting systems with broken TRS, nonreciprocity arises in both equilibrium current, i.e. the so called superconducting diode effect~\cite{Nadeem:2023}, and the dissipative regime~\cite{Liu:2024}.
 For a recent review of nonreciprocal transport and optical phenomena in quantum materials see Ref.~\onlinecite{Yanase:2024}.

-In this article, we develop the theory of nonreciprocal electron transport in noncentrosymmetric conductors with broken TRS in the hydrodynamic regime governed by momentum-conserving electron-electron scattering.
+In this Letter, we develop the theory of nonreciprocal electron transport in noncentrosymmetric conductors with broken TRS in the hydrodynamic regime governed by momentum-conserving electron-electron scattering.
 The nondissipative effects of TRS breaking in the hydrodynamics of liquids, such as ferrofluids~\cite{Shliomis:1967,Odenbach:2002}, can be described by introducing nondissipative kinetic coefficients of the liquid~\cite{LL-V10}, which are odd under TRS as required by the Onsager symmetry.
 For instance, significant attention has been devoted to the study of odd, or Hall, viscosity of quantum liquids ~\cite{Avron:1998,Haldane:2009,Read:2012,Son:2012,Messica:2025} and active matter systems~\cite{Banerjee:2017,Aggarwal2023, Kirkinis2023taylor,Kirkinis2024} with broken TRS.
 We consider the effects of TRS breaking on the dissipative nonlinear hydrodynamic transport.
 In most high-mobility semiconductor heterostructures and graphene devices where the hydrodynamic electron transport has been demonstrated (see, e.g., reviews~\cite{Narozhny:2022,Fritz:2024} and references therein), the electron liquid lacks Galilean invariance.
 Recent experiments indicate that the electron liquid may spontaneously break TRS and inversion symmetry~\cite{Zhou:2021,Zhang:2024,LeoLi:arxiv2023,Chichinadze:2024}.

-We find that nonlinear flows of nonreciprocal and conventional liquids are qualitatively different in the following respect.
+We establish that nonlinear flows of nonreciprocal liquids differ qualitatively from their conventional counterparts in the following respect.
 Nonlinear hydrodynamic flows of conventional Newtonian liquids obey dynamical similarity~\cite{LL-V6,Batchelor1967}, which enables modeling of large-scale hydrodynamic phenomena in a lab; flows in homothetic systems can be mapped to one another by rescaling of the hydrodynamic velocity.
 All equivalent flows have the same Reynolds number $\mathcal{R} = U_0L/\nu$, where $U_0$ and $L$ are characteristic velocity and length scales, respectively, and $\nu$ is the kinematic viscosity.
-We show that nonlinear flows of noncentrosymmetric electron liquids with broken time-reversal invariance do not possess dynamical similarity.
+In contrast, we show that nonlinear flows of noncentrosymmetric electron liquids with broken time-reversal invariance do not possess dynamical similarity.
 Besides the Reynolds number, they must be characterized by an additional dimensionless parameter, which is proportional to $U_0$ and is odd under time-reversal.